BurtYoshi/ProgrammingFun-Learning/README.md

  (RPS) Infinite game, score tracking wins and losses, calculate winner of each round,

- (BJ) How to score the cards (index #?), draw cards when prompted by the user and decide score in real time, basic game rules coded
+ (BJ) How to score the cards (index #?), decide score in real time, basic game rules coded

+ (DR) Use strings to progress game rather than negative integers, general optimization

+ (GTN) Use strings to progress game rather than negative integers, general optimization